 Aside from the university degrees listed above, Jeff studied piano and composition privately with Sam Bellardo, Uri Caine, Tom Lawton, Al Stauffer and Jim McNeely.
 He was also a student of McNeely and Manny Albam at the BMI Jazz Composer's Workshop.
 Jeff is a recipient of the Eubie Blake Scholarship, Bernard Peiffer Jazz Piano Award for Excellence, Creativity, and Dedication to Jazz Piano and a 2004 BCCC Cultural Incentive Grant.
-Jeff’s recordings of original compositions, ‘Useful Music’ (2005) and ‘Pretty Melodies, for people who dig that sort of thing’ (2013) have garnered praise from the Philadelphia Inquirer and various independent jazz websites and magazines.
+Jeff’s quartet recordings of original compositions, ‘Useful Music’ (2005) and ‘Pretty Melodies, for people who dig that sort of thing’ (2013) have garnered praise from the Philadelphia Inquirer and various independent jazz websites and magazines.
 Jeff has had several transcription and analysis essays published in DownBeat magazine.
-Among these included solos by Dave Douglas, Uri Caine, Tomasz Stanko with Dave Holland, Bill Evans, Herbie Hancock, and John Zorn.
-Besides his teaching responsibilities at BCCC, Jeff is also active in Cultural Programming.
-In recent years he has produced concerts by Vijay Iyer, Dave Douglas, Uri Caine, and John Abercrombie among many others.
-He currently serves as chair of the Cultural Advisory Group.
+Among these include solos by Dave Douglas, Uri Caine, Tomasz Stanko with Dave Holland, Bill Evans, Herbie Hancock, and John Zorn.
+Besides his teaching responsibilities, Jeff is also active in Cultural Programming.
+Over the past few semesters he has organized master classes and concerts by Vijay Iyer, Dave Douglas, Uri Caine, and John Abercrombie among many others and currently serves on the Cultural Advisory Group.